EUCANCan/variant-extractor/README.md

 | 1     | b_o | 3000 | A   | A[1:5000[ | PASS   | SVTYPE=BND | DEL                           |

 #### Imprecise paired breakends
-Imprecise breakends with bracket notation are paired using the `INFO` fields `MATEID` or `PARID`.
-In order to keep the deterministic process, as with the rest of variants, only the breakend with the lowest chromosome and/or position is kept.
+Imprecise breakends with bracket notation are paired using the `INFO` fields `MATEID` or `PARID` instead of their coordinates (since they may not match).
+In order to keep the deterministic process, as with the rest of variants, only the breakend with the lowest chromosome and/or position is returned.
 However, it is important to notice that the uncertainty information (`CIPOS` field) is lost for the other breakend.
 For example:

 | CHROM | ID  | POS  | REF | ALT       | FILTER | INFO                             |
 | ----- | --- | ---- | --- | --------- | ------ | -------------------------------- |